-Bioretention cells capture and infiltration of stormwater runoff from impervious surfaces to reduce water pollution and stabilize stream flows.
-Bioretention cells have an engineered and constructed sub-grade to ensure adequate percolation and infiltration of captured runoff.
+Bioretention cells capture and infiltrate stormwater runoff from impervious surfaces to reduce water pollution and stabilize stream flows.
+Bioretention cells have an engineered and constructed sub-grade to ensure adequate percolation of captured runoff.

-Bioretention cells can be used in most settings including parking lots and residential areas where soils don’t adequately percolate.
+Bioretention cells can be used in most settings, including parking lots and residential areas, where soils don’t adequately drain.
 They use plants that can tolerate a wide range of moisture conditions.
-Native plants are encouraged because they are deep rooted, they help maintain soil quality and good percolation.
+Native plants are encouraged because they have deep roots and maintain soil quality and pore spaces.

-A limiting factor for placement of a bioretention cell may be the lack of an outlet for the sub-drain.
-An outlet is necessary to ensure proper drainage.
-The sub-drain often outlets into the storm sewer or can discharge down gradient of the bioretention cell.
+A limiting factor for placement of a bioretention cell may be the lack of an outlet for the subsurface drain.
+An outlet is necessary to ensure proper drainage and often drains into the storm sewer or down gradient of the bioretention cell.